paps/api-store/store/DEV/LinkedIn Search Export DEV/LinkedIn Search Export DEV.md

 # Launch a LinkedIn search and export its results

 UPDATE: Now handles more search categories!
-People, Jobs, Companies, groups, and even schools!
+People, Content, Jobs, Companies, groups, and even schools!

 You want to build a qualified database of contacts fitting your target.
 Launching LinkedIn search and copy pasting every results..?